yusufkenaroglu/Assembly-Projects/IBM HLASM/README.md

 This repository contains a variety of **assembly language projects** written in **IBM High Level Assembler (HLASM)**.

-- **WTOPGM:** An IBM Assembler program that uses the WTO macro to print a string from program storage.
+- **WTOPGM:** An IBM Assembler program that uses the WTO macro to print a string from program storage to the operator.
+- **WTOGET:** An IBM Assembler program that uses OPEN, GET, and CLOSE macros to read from SYSIN, and write to SYSOUT.